 Oxaprozin may cause premature closure of the fetal ductus arteriosus.
 Avoid use of NSAIDs, including DAYPRO, in pregnant women starting at 30 weeks of gestation (third trimester) [see Use in Specific Populations (8.1)].

 Anemia has occurred in NSAID-treated patients.
 This may be due to occult or gross blood loss, fluid retention, or an incompletely described effect on erythropoiesis.
 If a patient treated with DAYPRO has any signs or symptoms of anemia, monitor hemoglobin or hematocrit.

 NSAIDs, including DAYPRO, may increase the risk of bleeding events.
-Co-morbid conditions such as coagulation disorders or concomitant use of warfarin, other anticoagulants, antiplatelet agents (e.g., aspirin), serotonin reuptake inhibitors (SSRIs), and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
+Co-morbid conditions such as coagulation disorders or concomitant use of warfarin, other anticoagulants, antiplatelet drugs (e.g., aspirin), SSRIs, and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
 Monitor these patients for signs of bleeding [see Drug Interactions (7)].